 Displays all available socket specific commands and their flags

-Manage your global sockets
+Manage your sockets

 Usage: